ioBroker/ioBroker.js-controller/README.md

 There is a possibility to use Redis as states database.
 It is reasonable to do that for big installations or for systems with performance problems.
 It is possible to switch anytime between Redis and in-memory Javascript DB.

 **Note for js-controller <2.0**: After changing to Redis, all states must be updated by the adapters again (the previous values will be lost).
-Please especially note this for own JavaScript objects!
+Please especially note this for the state values from own JavaScript states!
 Objects and configuration are not affected.

 To switch to Redis, execute the following on the console: